Skip to content

 A few things to know about scanning in 2026: if you’re connecting a coaxial cable from a cable TV wall outlet without a cable box, you likely won’t find any channels.
 Most cable providers have fully encrypted their signals, so you need their set-top box or a CableCARD-compatible device to decode them.
 The days of plugging cable directly into your TV and getting unscrambled channels are mostly over.

 For antenna users, the scan only finds free over-the-air broadcasts.
 It won’t pick up cable or satellite channels.
-I recommend visiting the FCC’s DTV Reception Maps{rel=“noopener” target=“_blank”} to see which broadcast towers are within range of your address.
+According to the FCC’s DTV Reception Maps{rel=“noopener” target=“_blank”}, you can see which broadcast towers are within range of your address.

 If a specific channel doesn’t show up after Auto Tuning, try manual tuning.
 Go to Settings > Broadcasting > Expert Settings > Manual Tuning and enter the channel’s exact frequency.
 You can find frequency assignments for your area on RabbitEars.info{rel=“noopener” target=“_blank”}.